What is EMDR Therapy (Eye Movement Desensitization and Reprocessing Therapy)?

 Regardless of why it works, we know that it does through many studies and the fact that many people have been helped by it.
 This is actually quite common in medicine, with various medications and treatments working without us having figured out the exact reason why they work.

-EMDR for Trauma
+EMDR for Trauma and PTSD

 EMDR is a very effective treatment for PTSD and other trauma-related issues.
 In addition to addressing PTSD where someone has suffered an extremely threatening or violating event, I find that EMDR is especially helpful in addressing painful memories that hurt emotionally, but that are not causing full blown PTSD symptoms.
 For instance, EMDR can be useful for issues related to bullying, workplace intimidation, emotional abuse, relationships with narcissistic partners, and many other issues.